vovashko/crypto-portfolio-tracker/README.md

   - The portfolio file should contain only positive numbers for cryptocurrency amounts.
   - **Sell transactions are ignored** in calculations.

 If you need short (sell) positions to be considered, you will need to modify the program logic accordingly.
+Alternatively you can reduce the respective positions in the portfolio file.

 ---